-Businesses who have their application rejected currently have the right to appeal in writing within two weeks of the decision being made.
+Businesses that have their applications rejected currently have the right to appeal in writing within two weeks of the decision being made.
 Appeals against decisions to reject applications up to and including £25,000 are considered by the Executive Head of Economic Services, with appeals from £25,001 to £250,000 considered by the Combined Authority's Managing Director.

-It is proposed to work up a more explicit policy for appeals including specific grounds upon which they will be considered.
-It is recommended that officers will take forward this work with input from legal and governance colleagues and a further update will be provided in due course.
+It is proposed to develop a revised policy for appeals including specific grounds upon which they will be considered.
+It is recommended that officers will take forward this work with input from Legal and Governance colleagues, and that future panel meetings will receive updates on the revised process and policy for consideration.